MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

 description: Step through protecting your Microsoft 365 resources from ransomware attacks.
 ---

-# Deploy protection against ransomware with Microsoft 365
+# Deploy ransomware protection for your Microsoft 365 tenant

 Ransomware is a type of extortion attack that encrypts files and folders, preventing access to important data.
 Commodity ransomware typically spreads like a virus that infects devices and only requires malware remediation.
 Human-operated ransomware is the result of an active attack by cybercriminals that infiltrate an organization’s on-premises or cloud IT infrastructure, elevate their privileges, and deploy ransomware to critical data.